NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 But what's most important is that the framework is used.
 Tested.
 Broken.

-### What matters:

-A failure library.
-Real conflicts put through the framework.
+What matters is real conflicts put through the framework and the results recorded.
 Where it worked.
 Where it didn't.
 Where it broke completely.
 That's the valuable data I am interested in (not even so much for myself but for others).

 ### What I'm not offering: